ondrej33/neural-network-mnist/README.md

-# Feed forward Neural network from scratch
+# Feed-forward neural network from scratch

 This is a feed-forward neural network made from scratch in C++, designed to tackle MNIST and FashionMNIST datasets.
 The datasets consist of thousands of pictures - either of handwritten digits, or product pictures of clothing from the Zalando catalogue.
 The network achieves an accuracy of over 88% on FashionMNIST after just a few minutes of training.